 "It's important, but it's not everything, so I wouldn't overestimate that".by Ian Nepomniachtchi

-The 2023 FIDE World Championship Match took place in Astana, Kazakhstan from April 9th to May 1st.
-The match was held at the upscale luxury St. Regis Astana hotel, located in Astana Central Park, the heart of the country's capital.
-GM Ian Nepomniachtchi and GM Ding Liren played a match to decide the 17th world champion in chess.
+The grand stage of the 2023 FIDE World Championship Match unfolded against the breathtaking backdrop of Astana, Kazakhstan, spanning from April 9th to May 1st.
+The esteemed affair unfolded within the luxurious embrace of the St. Regis Astana hotel, an opulent gem nestled in the heart of Astana Central Park, the very essence of the nation's capital.
+The clash of intellects between GM Ian Nepomniachtchi and GM Ding Liren determined the 17th world champion in the realm of chess.

-- The match consisted of up to 14 classical games.
+- The match was a contest of up to 14 classical games.

-- The time control was 120 minutes for the first 40 moves, followed by 60 minutes for the next 20 moves, and then 15 more minutes for the rest of the game.
+- A symphony of time control orchestrated the proceedings: 120 minutes for the initial 40 moves, followed by 60 minutes for the subsequent 20, and a final flourish of 15 minutes for the game's closure.

-- A four-game rapid playoff with a 25+10 time control.
-A drawing of lots decided which player started with White.
+- A four-game bout unfurled, tempered by a 25+10 time control.
+A roll of the dice determined the player to wield White.

 What happened to Magnus Carlsen?

-Following the decision of the reigning World champion Magnus Carlsen to relinquish his title, the next World Champion will be determined by a match played between the winner and the runner-up of the Candidates Tournament, which was held in July 2022 in Madrid, Spain.
+In the wake of reigning World champion Magnus Carlsen's decision to relinquish his title, the forthcoming World Champion will emerge from a match contested by the victor and the second-place contender of the Candidates Tournament.
+This pivotal event took place in July 2022 against the backdrop of Madrid, Spain.

-Having successfully defended his title against Nepomniachtchi in 2021, Carlsen stated that he would only play the next World Championship match if his challenger was young prodigy GM Alireza Firouzja.
-At the beginning of 2022, Carlsen once again stated in an interview with a Norwegian newspaper that he would probably not defend his title.
+After successfully defending his title against Nepomniachtchi in 2021, Carlsen signaled his intent to participate in the next World Championship match only if his challenger was the young prodigy, GM Alireza Firouzja.
+However, at the outset of 2022, Carlsen once more articulated in an interview with a Norwegian newspaper that he was unlikely to defend his title.

-Back in 1948, after Alexander Alekhine passed away, FIDE decided to organize a tournament between six players to determine the new World Champion.
-The players who were due to take part were Max Euwe, Mikhail Botvinnik, Paul Keres, Salo Flohr, Samuel Reshevsky, and Reuben Fine.
-Unfortunately, Fine decided to withdraw just before the tournament, and there was no time for a substitute, so it was a round-robin tournament between five players.
-Two games were played in The Hague, and three were played in Moscow.
-Botvinnik won the tournament.
+A historical perspective reveals similar instances of title relinquishment.
+Back in 1948, following the passing of Alexander Alekhine, FIDE orchestrated a tournament involving six players to determine the new World Champion.
+Max Euwe, Mikhail Botvinnik, Paul Keres, Salo Flohr, Samuel Reshevsky, and Reuben Fine were initially slated to compete.
+However, Fine's eleventh-hour withdrawal left no time for a replacement, resulting in a round-robin contest involving the remaining five players.
+This tournament featured two games held in The Hague and three in Moscow, culminating with Botvinnik emerging as the victor.

-In 1975, Fischer refused to defend his title when an agreement could not be reached with the international governing body of chess, FIDE, over the tournament conditions.
-The 1978 World Chess Championship was played between Anatoly Karpov and Viktor Korchnoi in Baguio, Philippines, from July 18 to October 18, 1978.
-Karpov won, thereby retaining the title.
+In 1975, Fischer chose not to defend his title when negotiations with FIDE over tournament conditions fell through.
+The 1978 World Chess Championship marked a pivotal moment, as it transpired between Anatoly Karpov and Viktor Korchnoi in Baguio, Philippines, spanning from July 18 to October 18, 1978.
+Karpov clinched victory, thereby retaining the coveted title.

 The Players' Background

-In 2009, Ding became the youngest-ever Chinese player to cross the 2600 Elo rating mark.
-He has won several prestigious chess tournaments, including the Chinese Chess Championship, the Chinese Chess League, and the Biel Chess Festival.
-He has represented China in several Chess Olympiads and won team gold medals in 2014, 2016, and 2018.
-He has also won individual medals, including a bronze medal on board 1 at the 2018 Olympiad.
+In 2009, Ding etched his name into chess history by becoming the youngest-ever Chinese player to cross the esteemed 2600 Elo rating threshold.
+His trajectory has been adorned with victories in prestigious chess tournaments, including the illustrious Chinese Chess Championship, the esteemed Chinese Chess League, and the acclaimed Biel Chess Festival.
+The international stage witnessed his contributions to the Chinese team in multiple Chess Olympiads, attaining team gold medals in 2014, 2016, and 2018.
+His individual prowess also shone through, securing a coveted bronze medal on board 1 at the 2018 Olympiad.